When you have created an AI experiment, as described in Creating models and experiments, you see its basic properties and the diagnosis steps.

 Modifying the data type

-In Customize Features, you can edit the data type identified by Artificial Intelligence.
+In this step, you can edit the data type identified by Artificial Intelligence.

-Available data types are: Numeric, Category, or Date.
+Available data types are: Numerical, Categorical, or Date.

 Defining how to replace empty values

-In Customize Features, you can decide if you want to replace empty values with a default value:
+In this step, you can also decide if you want to replace empty values with a default value:

-You can set empty values (those shown as null) to use Zero (0), the average value of the whole set (Mean), the most frequently used value (Mode), or as defined by you (User defined).
+You can set empty values (those shown as null) to use Zero (0), the Average value of the whole, the Most frequently used value, or as defined by you (User defined).

 Looking up a values distribution chart

-In the Advanced view, you can click the icon for a given feature, and view its chart representing how its data is distributed:
+In this step, you can click the icon for a given feature and view a chart representing how its data is distributed: